-In June 2014, CIFF pledged an additional USD 25 million through Gavi’s Matching Fund, which was matched by the UK government, bringing the total pledged sum to USD 50 million.
-The 2014 commitment from CIFF has supported HPV vaccination and protect women living in developing countries against cervical cancer.
+In June 2014, CIFF pledged an additional USD 25 million through Gavi’s Matching Fund, which was matched by the UK government, bringing the total 2014 pledged sum to USD 50 million.
+The 2014 commitment from CIFF has supported HPV vaccination and protected women living in developing countries against cervical cancer.
 In September 2014, CIFF contributed an additional USD 300 thousand through Gavi’s Matching Fund which was matched by the UK government.
-The 2014 commitment from CIFF will support the design and implementation of an evaluation of the impact and cost-effectiveness of the newly developed mVaccination application that seeks to improve vaccination coverage rates using a large-scale randomized evaluation in Napula Province, Mozambique.
+The 2014 commitment from CIFF supported the design and implementation of an evaluation of the impact and cost-effectiveness of the mVaccination application that seeks to improve vaccination coverage rates using a large-scale randomized evaluation in Napula Province, Mozambique.

 Contributions and pledges in total:

 Note: Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.